GwendolyneFreddy/LCC-Readme/README_EN.md

 ##

-#### Mac OS X
+#### Mac OS

-Mymod for Mac OS X is distributed in the same compressed archive and includes a WeiDU installer.
+Mymod for Mac OS is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: mymod folder, setup-mymod and setup-mymod.command files in your game folder.
 To install, simply double-click **`setup-mymod.command`** and follow the instructions on screen.